Understanding Teething in Infants

 Image

 • Ibuprofen (Brufen): For babies 6 months and older Always consult your pediatrician for correct dosing.
+Do not exceed the doctor-advised frequency, and never combine or alternate paracetamol and ibuprofen without medical advice.
 Don’t give medicine routinely - only when baby is clearly in pain.

 When to See a Doctor